Millersville University: Francine G. McNairy Library & Learning Forum

 Originally built from 1965 to 1967 on the grounds of Old Main, the Helen Ganser Library closed its doors in 2011 for an extensive 2-year renovation project and re-opened in 2013 as the Francine G. McNairy Library & Learning Forum.
-The entire complex is named after Millersville's 13th President, Dr. Francine McNairy, who began her career at Millersville first as Provost and Vice President of Academic Affairs before becoming president in 2003.
+The entire complex is named after Millersville's 13th president, Francine McNairy, who began her career at Millersville first as Provost and Vice President of Academic Affairs before becoming president in 2003.
 Ganser Hall, named for Helen A. Ganser (1911–1952), librarian and head of the Library Science Department, is the 9-story building that houses the university's academic collection.
 Serving as the academic heart of campus for over 40 years, Ganser Hall began with the two famous "Bookwalks" of 1967.

 Performing arts

-Millersville's Office of Visual and Performing Arts manages two performing arts centers in Lancaster County: The Ware Center for the Arts and Winter Visual & Performing Arts Center.
+Millersville University operates two visual and performing arts centers in Lancaster County: The Ware Center for the Arts and Winter Visual & Performing Arts Center.